 Yes.
-As of 2022, there were at least seven insurers offering short-term health insurance in Illinois.
+As of 2023, there were at least nine insurers offering short-term health insurance in Illinois.

 Short-term health insurance in Illinois is limited to six months.
 HB2624/SB1737, which was approved by lawmakers in 2018 and sent to the governor in late June, implemented state-level guidelines for short-term health plans.
 Gov. Rauner vetoed the legislation, but lawmakers overrode his veto and the new limits on short-term plans became law.

 The amended version of the legislation limits short-term plan duration to less than 181 days and prohibits renewals.
 Additionally, an enrollee cannot purchase a new short-term plan from the same issuer within 60 days of the termination of a previous short-term plan.